ulixee/hero/website/docs/Advanced/Remote.md

 ## Setting Up a Server Process

 Below is code you can use to start Core in your own server process.
+NOTE: you can also simply run the 'start.js' script that is packaged with `@secret-agent/core` at `@secret-agent/core/start`;

 ```javascript
 // SERVER ip is 122.22.232.1